typo3-on-aws/Documentation/src/faq/ssl-tls-setup.md

 In order to purchase a SSL/TLS certificate from an authority, you have to create a private key file and a Certificate Sign Request file (CSR).
 The CSR is the file you send to an authority, which generates and signs a certificate for you.
 At least the private key and the certificate need to be installed on the server.

 Every authority provides detailed instructions how to generate the CSR and which files you get back from them.
 **Where can I obtain a free SSL/TLS certificate?**

-A well-known certificate authority that issues free SSL/TLS certificates is [Let's Encrypt](https://letsencrypt.org/){.fa-icon .fa-right-external-link-alt}.
+A well-known certificate authority that issues free SSL/TLS certificates is [Let's Encrypt](https://letsencrypt.org/).
 Their offer is accompanied by an automated process based on the Automatic Certificate Management Environment (ACME) protocol.
 The same protocol is also used by other vendors to offer free SSL/TLS certificates.

-AWS has a service named [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/){.fa-icon .fa-right-external-link-alt} that lets you provision, manage, and deploy SSL/TLS certificates for use with AWS services.
+AWS has a service named [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) that lets you provision, manage, and deploy SSL/TLS certificates for use with AWS services.

 **I also got an Intermediate Certificate - how do I install this?**

 Sometimes (depending on the type of certificate you purchased), you receive one or more Intermediate Certificate files(s) from the certificate authority.
 Please read the authority's documentation, but in general, you have to include these files in Apache's SSL configuration file, too.
 Check out directives `SSLCertificateChainFile` and `SSLCACertificateFile`.

-## Troubleshooting
+### Troubleshooting

 **Web browser can not establish a connection to the server (e.g. times out).**